jluetzenberg/image_color_classifier/README.md

 ## From Source

 ### Prerequisits
-* Python 3 should be installed on your system
+* Python 3 should be installed on your system.
+On Windows, this should be no later than version 3.9.13, as the PySide6 package is not compatible with version >3.10

 ### Setup your environment
 Linux: